squeek502/VeganOption/README.md

 The Vegan Option
 ================

-Minecraft mod that seeks to add vegan alternatives to all Minecraft animal products using the following guidelines:
+Minecraft mod that seeks to add vegan alternatives to all Minecraft mob/animal products using the following guidelines:

 - Nothing added to worldgen
 - No new crops added